cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ### Syntax {#composition_syntax}

-The composition syntax intends to be concise and easy to read:
+The composition syntax is intended to be concise and easy to read:

 * The start and end of a group can be marked by '(' and ')'
 * Definitions of entries inside of a group are noted as follows: